Kyagoat/ItemsRarity/README.md

 }}

 > Both the rarity tiers and their probability rates are **fully data-driven**, meaning you can add, remove, or tweak them as needed.

-**The higher the rarity tier, the lower the chance of obtaining it.**

 ---